 Ikea mattresses (mostly)

-"Ikea's free trial period of a year is three times longer than Koala's or Sleeping Duck's, plus their warranty lasts a whopping 25 years and it's easy to try each mattress in store before entering the free trial period," say Peter.
+"Ikea's free trial period of a year is three times longer than Koala's or Sleeping Duck's, plus their warranty lasts a whopping 25 years and it's easy to try each mattress in store before entering the free trial period," says Peter.
 "Plus, they have quite a few models to choose from."

 We take testing very seriously at CHOICE.

-The five Ikea mattresses we've tested range in price from $349 to $799 and three of them scored 70% and higher in our tests.
+The six Ikea mattresses we've tested range in price from $499 to $1399 and two of them scored higher than 70% in our tests.

-But be wary – three of their mattresses rated just OK overall, while another made our worst mattress list with issues including sagging over time, incorrect firmness and a poor sweat repellent score.
-CHOICE members can access our full review results for all Ikea mattresses.
+But be wary – three of their mattresses rated just OK overall.
+CHOICE members can access our full reviews for all Ikea mattresses.

 If you do need to exchange, it's important to know Ikea doesn't have free delivery or pick up, and you're only eligible for one exchange under the trial period.